eyesight/cas-fee-project2/README.md

     - all directories in the app with "_" are shared
     - scss-files are in one directory and structured in config and theme (blocks)
  - server and client have always the same information about the authorization-status of the current user
- - authentification and authorization is made with simple solutions (using guards)
+ - authentication and authorization is made with simple solutions (using guards)
  - User is guided and with error- and success-messages

 ## Specials: things which we'd like to improve for the next release